A Stunning Colourful Colonial Mountain Town With One Of The Most Bizarre Museums On Earth

 Because the town started out as nothing more than a camping site for miners, no one knows the exact day the city was founded – somewhere between 1540 and 1558 is the safe guess.
 It was in 1558 that a massive silver vein was discovered in the hills surrounding the settlement, a discovery which saw Guanajuato producing one-third of the world’s silver for the next 250 years.
 Needless to say this brought untold wealth to the city, the legacy of which is still on display for today’s visitor.
 And what a display.

 Guanajuato is an historic place for Mexicans.
-An 1810 An 1810 rebellion in the city was the first victory over the Spanish colonists and the start of the long fight for Mexican independence, one that was finally won some 11 years later.
+An 1810 rebellion in the city was the first victory over the Spanish colonists and the start of the long fight for Mexican independence, one that was finally won 11 years later.
 As a result the city has become somewhat of a pilgrimage site for Mexicans & for the whole week either side of Independence Day, September 16, Guanajuato can be packed with domestic tourists.
+But don’t let that deter you; the city will be a stunning showcase no matter when you decide to stop by.
+Let’s take a look around.

 Guanajuato || The Historic Centre